ryan-haskell/elm-spa/examples/docs/public/content/guide/installation.md

 npm -v
 ```

-(that should spit out a number like `6.11.3`, though it doesn't need to that exact number)
+(that should spit out a number like `6.11.3`, though it doesn't need to be that exact number)

 ### installing all the elm things